-In addition, the Company has agreed to commence mining operations on the Kora deposit located on ML 150 on or before June 30, 2018.
+As a requirement of the mining lease, the Company must commence mining operations on the Kora deposit located on ML 150 on or before June 30, 2018 (completed subsequent to year-end).

 The Company began capitalizing costs associated with ML 150 to Mineral Properties under Development within Property, Plant and Equipment after technical feasibility and commercial viability was reached December 1, 2016.